 Alongside instructional art lessons, there are also some great time-lapse, speed painting and process videos in the mix too, and the tone is consistently encouraging and thoughtful; providing great motivation for young and beginner artists everywhere.

 Alphonso Dunn has won a number of awards for his art, and his work can be found in numerous private collections in the US and worldwide.
 He is widely known for his popular art instruction books like Pen & Ink Drawing: A Simple Guide and Pen & Ink Drawing Workbook.
-His YouTube channel meanwhile has almost 700,000 followers and features hundreds of free videos and tutorials on drawing, sketching, pen and ink, watercolour and more for learners at all levels.
+His YouTube channel meanwhile has more than 720,000 followers and features hundreds of free videos and tutorials on drawing, sketching, pen and ink, watercolour and more for learners at all levels.

 Watching Dunn's fun, authoritative videos, it's no surprise that the artist has such a large following.
 His fascinating pictures are a wonder to watch come to life, and the range of subjects covered offers something a little different to other YouTube art channels.
 The seven-part Urban Sketching series is a good example of why Dunn's channel is one of the best and most interesting out there.

-Bayley Jae is a young Canadian illustrator who worked in the animation industry for a while after graduating before going freelance.
+Bayley Jae is an illustrator who worked in the animation industry for a while after graduating before going freelance – and she has a whopping 1.13 million subscribers.
 Her art is mainly traditional, with some digital, and she shares her process with enthusiasm and passion on her YouTube channel, which features speedpainting, product reviews, tutorials, and more.

 Jae’s videos are far from formal lessons, but her fresh, raw and energetic approach can be a real shot in the arm when you’re looking to be more creative and motivated about your art.